EMSMoreno/WorldSkillsPortugal24-PreSelectionExam/README.md

 # WorldSkills Pre-Selection Test: Skillian Cinemas

-This repository contains the project developed for the WorldSkills Pre-Selection Exam, focusing on **Skillian Cinemas**.
+This repository contains the official project developed for the WorldSkills Pre-Selection Exam, focusing on **Skillian Cinemas**.

 ## Description